jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. Install microk8s with a `brew install microk8s kubectl helm`
 1. Run setup-cluster/setup-microk8s-vm-mac.sh

+NOTE: On an M1 Mac the Falcosidekick UI is unsupported so the workshop substitutes in an Elastic/Kibana to see the Falco events instead.

 Windows:
 1. Be running a Pro or Enterprise version of Windows 10/11 that can do Hyper-V
 1. Install microk8s - https://microk8s.io/docs/install-windows